 Mercedes fuel pump replacement cost

-To replace the fuel pump on a Mercedes-Benz, it costs between $450 and $800 depending on the MB model.
+Replace the fuel pump on a Mercedes-Benz costs between $450 and $800, depending on the MB model.
 You will pay about $300-$450 for parts (fuel pump) at the dealer.
-If you have a couple of hours and some basic skills on car repair, you can replace Mercedes fuel pump yourself for under $250 (parts) or less.
-Replacement fuel pumps for Mercedes can be purchased online if you are looking to save money.
+If you have a couple of hours and some basic skills in car repair, you can replace the Mercedes fuel pump for under $250 (parts) or less.
+Replacement fuel pumps for Mercedes can be purchased online to save money.